Hussnain47/Music-Genre-Classification/README.md

 usual to measure roll-off as a function of logarithmic frequency; consequently, the units of roll-off are either decibels per decade (dB/decade), where a decade is a tenfold increase in frequency, or decibels per octave (dB/8ve), where an octave is a twofold increase in frequency.
-Plot of Roll off of an audio signal

 ![Roll off](rd_image/Roll_off.png)

 #### Zero Crossing: